GroDany/wasm-compilation-pipeline/README.md

 # Roadmap
 - [ ] Adding different tags to link commonly used libraries
-- [ ] Generating the module boilerplate ourselves so we can use other compiler than emscripten
+- [ ] Generating the module boilerplate ourselves so we can use other compilers than emscripten